 Step 2.: Introduce Yourself

 This is not about being formal.
 This is your first impression.
 This is the time and place to try to get them hooked so that they do not call your competitors.
 It is hard to do and it does not always work.
 Don’t pretend to care, don’t be unnaturally nice, don’t be mean.
 Just imagine you are a doctor and you are talking to your patient.
 Your doctor should care about you but is still professional.

-So then when they look at me all googly eyed in happy tears, we walk the property. i do not play games like saying out loud “ohh that kitchen needs work, ohh it is in a bad location, ohh lookie there.. mold”.
+So then when they look at me all googly-eyed in happy tears, we walk the property.
+I do not play games like saying out loud “oh that kitchen needs work, ohh it is in a bad location, ohh lookie there.. mold”.
 None of that.
 I compliment when it is due and tell them the bad when it warrants mentioning.
 Take a million pictures and if you can take video.
-The more pictures the better.
+The more pictures are the better.
 Take pictures of the street, the houses next to the prospect property and all around the house.
 Drive the neighborhood too (I don’t really do this mind you).

-For this case it was the latter.
-It is more of a buy and hold property.
+In this case, it was the latter.
+It is more of a buy and holds property.

 After I got all I need from the walkthrough I go home and share the pictures with my agent and contractor.

 My agent then gives me a CMA and tells me what she thinks we could get for the house on the market after it is fixed up.
-Contractor gives me a ballpark on the repairs.
+The contractor gives me a ballpark on the repairs.
 Not accurate though as he really needs to walk the property.